heidelberg-hepml/lgatr/README.md

 </div>

-This repository contains a standalone implementation of the **Lorentz-Equivariant Geometric Algebra Transformer (L-GATr)** by [Jonas Spinner](mailto:jonas.spinner@durham.ac.uk), [Víctor Bresó](mailto:vbresopla@fas.harvard.edu), Pim de Haan, Tilman Plehn, Huilin Qu, Jesse Thaler, and Johann Brehmer.
-L-GATr uses spacetime geometric algebra representations to construct Lorentz-equivariant layers and combines them into a transformer architecture.
+This repository contains a standalone implementation of the **Lorentz-Equivariant Geometric Algebra Transformer (L-GATr)**, as well as the more **L-GATr-slim** variant.
+L-GATr uses spacetime geometric algebra representations to construct Lorentz-equivariant layers and combines them into a transformer architecture, whereas L-GATr-slim uses only scalar and vector representations.
-You can read more about L-GATr as well as the more efficient L-GATr-slim in the following three papers and in the [L-GATr documentation](https://heidelberg-hepml.github.io/lgatr/):
+You can read more about L-GATr as well as L-GATr-slim in the [L-GATr documentation](https://heidelberg-hepml.github.io/lgatr/) as well as in the original papers:
 - [Lorentz-Equivariant Geometric Algebra Transformers for High-Energy Physics](https://arxiv.org/abs/2405.14806) (L-GATr; for ML audience)
 - [A Lorentz-Equivariant Transformer for All of the LHC](https://arxiv.org/abs/2411.00446) (L-GATr; for HEP audience)
 - [Economical Jet Taggers - Equivariant, Slim, and Quantized](https://arxiv.org/abs/2512.17011) (L-GATr-slim)